Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This easy recipe for wonderfully flavorful broiled tomatoes with Parmesan cheese is ready in about 25 minutes.
-They are really good as an appetizer or a side dish.
-I also like to serve them for breakfast or brunch with microwave scrambled eggs and almond flour biscuits.
+This easy recipe for broiled tomatoes with Parmesan cheese is ready in about 25 minutes.
+They are perfect as an appetizer or a side dish and also work well for brunch.

 Ingredients